timjs02/Cellular_automata-app/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The software and versions needed:

 ```
-Give examples
+Using Python 3.9.6
+Using Apple clang version 15.0.0 (clang-1500.3.9.4)
+    Target: arm64-apple-darwin23.3.0
+    Thread model: posix
-See requirements.txt for Python version and modules to install.
+See requirements.txt for Python modules to install.
 ```

 ### Installing